kjmadscience/effective-guacamole/README.md

 We can start a simple 3 node volt cluster using only the license file and helm charts present on the remote repository.

-default resource request is 1vCPU and 4Gi RAM 1Gi Storage and no limits are set, so the pods use what is avaiable to underlying hosts command log on snapshots on
+default resource request is 1vCPU and 4Gi RAM 1Gi Storage and no limits are set, so the pods use what is avaiable to underlying hosts

+command log on

+snapshots on

 SPH 8

 K-Factor 1

+however, later in the screenshots, we have used 4vCPU and 12Gi RAM

 ```zsh